 Group Target %

-Homeless 40
+Homeless 40%

-General Needs 30
+General Needs 30%

-Transfers 30
+Transfers 30%

-1 Homeless Group - includes applicants who have been assessed by the City Council's Homeless Services Unit under the terms of Part 2 of the Housing (Scotland) Act 1987, as amended, and awarded a homeless priority.
+1. Homeless Group - Includes applicants who have been assessed by the Council under the terms of Part 2 of the Housing (Scotland) Act 1987, as amended, and awarded a homeless priority.
 This group includes members of HM Forces, those released from prison and applicants in tied accommodation with a notice to quit.
 Personnel serving in HM Forces will be considered for housing up to nine months prior to their discharge.
 Applicants who are serving custodial sentences will be considered for housing up to six months prior to their release.
 All 'tied' applicants will be considered for housing up to three months prior to the date of their notice to quit.

 Points Awarded: People who have been assessed as being homeless or potentially homeless and who have a priority need will be given 70 points.
-Members of HM Forces without accommodation, applicants who are serving custodial sentences and applicants currently living in 'tied' accommodation and who have received a "notice to quit" will also be given 70 points and placed in this group.
+Members of HM Forces, applicants who are serving custodial sentences and applicants currently living in 'tied' accommodation and who have received a "notice to quit" will also be given 70 points and placed in this group.
 Applicants in the homeless group can only have medical points added to their homelessness points.
 No other types of points can be added.

-- 2 General Needs Group this includes applicants who do not have a tenancy with the Council or a Housing Association.
-Applicants will be prioritised according to a medical need, a social need, those who are living in overcrowded conditions or under-occupying property, those living in sub-standard housing conditions and applicants who are staying with family and friends or as lodgers or sub-tenants.
+- 2. General Needs Group This includes applicants who do not have a tenancy with the Council or a Housing Association.
+Applicants will be prioritised according to a medical need, a social need, those who are living in overcrowded conditions those living in substandard housing conditions and applicants who are staying with family and friends or as lodgers or sub-tenants.
 The General Needs Group also includes applicants who are owners or tenants of private landlords adequately housed with no housing need.
-These applicants have no points and will be placed in date order of application. - 3 Transfers Group This includes applicants who currently hold a tenancy in Council or Housing Association Accommodation.
+These applicants have no points and will be placed in date order of application. - 3.
+Transfers Group This includes applicants who currently hold a tenancy in Council or Housing Association accommodation within Dundee.
 Applicants will be prioritised according to a medical need, a social need, those who are living in overcrowded conditions or under-occupying property, those living in sub-standard housing conditions.
 This group includes transfers required as part of the City Council's redevelopment programme.
 The Transfer Group also includes applicants adequately housed with no housing need.
 These applicants have no points and will be placed in date order of application.

-An application can be given multiple points if it is assessed as having more than one need (e.g. if an applicant is living in overcrowded conditions and has a medical priority, they will be given points for both needs).
+An application can be given multiple points if it is assessed as having more than one need (eg if an applicant is living in overcrowded conditions and has a medical priority, they will be given points for both needs).
 The applicant can only be placed in one group.